taublast/DrawnUi.Maui/README.md

 Supports **iOS**, **MacCatalyst**, **Android**, **Windows**.

-* To use inside a usual Maui app, consume drawn controls here and there inside `Canvas` views.
+* To use inside a usual MAUI app, consume drawn controls here and there inside `Canvas` views.
 * Create a totally drawn app with just one `Canvas` as root view, `SkiaShell` is provided for navigation.
  * Drawn controls are totally virtual, these are commands for the engine on what and how to draw on a skia canvas.
 * Free to use under the MIT license, a nuget package is available.